microsoft/playwright/docs/src/docker.md

 ## Introduction

-[Dockerfile.jammy] can be used to run Playwright scripts in Docker environment.
+[Dockerfile.noble] can be used to run Playwright scripts in Docker environment.
 This image includes the [Playwright browsers](./browsers.md#install-browsers) and [browser system dependencies](./browsers.md#install-system-dependencies).
 The Playwright package/dependency is not included in the image and should be installed separately.

 ## Usage